Free & Open Source

 Live CVE threat feed

 LLM training is frozen in time.
-Aigent.ly pulls daily from NVD, GHSA, CISA KEV, and OSV — so your guardrails reflect what's actively exploited right now.
+Aigent.ly pulls daily from NVD, GHSA, CISA KEV, OSV, npm Audit, and EPSS — so your guardrails reflect what's actively exploited right now.

 Explore